Huulamnguyen/issue-tracker-no-issue/README.md

 ## Refactor:

-- DeleteIssueButton and DeleteQuestionButton toreusable DeleteButton components
+- DeleteIssueButton and DeleteQuestionButton to a single reusable DeleteButton components

 ## Development Getting Started